ShayTSC/slingshot-mini-game/README.md

 ## Thoughts on implementation

-The game mechanism is relatively easy but there's there's many detail to be focused on.
+The game mechanism is relatively easy but there are many detail to be focused on.
 In my version of implementation.
 Here's some thoughts I'm thinking while I'm building this.

 ### Data persistance